Articles , Glossary

 Golden ratio in design

 Graphic designers are keener to apply the golden ratio.
-The thing is that the art teachers often explain the theory of golden ratio to help students figure out how to work with proportions.
-That’s why many designers continue to apply this tool while creating various graphics, especially for the small but meaningful design elements such as a logo.
+The thing is that the art teachers often explain the theory of the golden ratio to help students figure out how to work with proportions.
+That’s why many designers continue to apply this tool while creating various graphics, especially for the small but meaningful design elements, such as a logo.

 golden ratio for designers